Selling a Media & Publishing Business in Singapore

 Capital & Debt

 Debt appetite improves with regional cash flow visibility, low currency mismatch, and clear separation of Singapore and broader ASEAN risks.
-Predictable subscription, events, or licensing revenue can support more debt than project-based production income or volatile advertising streams.
+Predictable subscription, licensing, data, and contracted event revenue can support more debt than volatile advertising, algorithm-dependent traffic, project production income, or print-related working-capital exposure.

 What Buyers Will Test

 Buyers will test whether the Singapore story is genuinely relevant for Media & Publishing.
 For Media & Publishing in Singapore, diligence should be prepared around Singapore revenue quality, Media & Publishing customer retention, local management continuity, Media & Publishing contract transferability, Singapore operating risks, and the sector-specific issues that drive value.
-IP rights, contributor agreements, platform dependencies, audience data permissions, and revenue recognition policies are central diligence points.
+Subscriber cohorts, renewal bridges, advertiser and sponsor contracts, event backlog, deferred revenue, content rights, contributor releases, image and video rights, privacy consent records, platform risk, and revenue recognition policies are central diligence points.

 Preparation Priorities